The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Conclusions and future work

 \subsection{Future work}

 Planarity is a relaxation of projectivity but future work should address the problem of the expected value of $\VD{\Ftree}$ in classes of formal constraints with even more coverage \citep{Ferrer2018a}.
-A promising step is the investigation of $\ExpeDk$, the expected value of $\VD{\Ftree}$ conditioned to arrangements $\arr$ such that $\Cr{\Ftree}\le k$.
+A promising step is the investigation of $\ExpeDk$, the expected value of $\VD{\Ftree}$ conditioned to arrangements $\arr$ such that $\Cr{\Ftree}\le k$, that is, in arrangements such that the number of edge crossings is at most $k$.
 Notice that $\ExpeDk[0]=\ExpeDPlan$.
 In real languages, the average number of crossings ranges between $0.40$ and $0.62$ \citep{Ferrer2018a}, suggesting that $\ExpeDk$ with $k = 1$ or a small $k$ would suffice.